 Moreover, several researchers have found evidence that the phenomena of spirit possession is a form of psychopathology.
 One 2012 study explains “spirit possession as a trauma-related psychological disorder,” and is associated with depression, aggression, post traumatic stress disorder (PTSD) and suicide risk.
 The researchers suggest that spirit possession “should be included as a category in diagnostic manuals of mental disorders.”

-But do we need to believe these studies and theories at face value?
+But do we need to believe these studies and theories at face value when trying to answer the age-old question – are ghosts real?
 What about human experiences?
 The science of ghosts has even solved real-life supernatural cases by using rational explanations.

 Related: What is Schizophrenia?